Redundant Ingest

 1. Establish your broadcasting plan

-Make sure that geo-cascading is also configured the same across both primary and fallback backup feeds.
+Make sure that geo-cascading is also configured the same across both primary and fallback backup tokens.

 For example, if your publish URL is {StreamName}?token={Token}&sourceId=1